 AUTHOR OF THE YEAR AWARD AT US NAVAL ACADEMY

-Recognizing what it called “his significant literary contributions to the history of World War Two, the U.S. Naval Institute named Jerome O’Connor as its “Author of the Year” in 2000.
-In accepting the award presented at a banquet attended by the Naval Academy graduating class, O’Connor spoke to the midshipmen about the duty, honor and sacrifice of the soldiers, sailors and airmen of the Second World War, and the obligation to honor their sacrifice.
+Recognizing what it called “his significant literary contributions to the history of World War Two”, the U.S. Naval Institute awarded Jerome M. O’Connor its “Author of the Year” in 2000.
+In accepting the award at a U.S. Naval Academy banquet attended by its 2001 graduating class, O’Connor spoke about the duty, honor and sacrifice of the soldiers, sailors and airmen of the Second World War, and the obligation to honor their sacrifice.

 A passion for realism and authenticity has been the principle focus for most of Jerome O’Connor’s journalistic production.
 In 1965, his first feature story described the disrepair and neglect of one of Chicago’s largest and most important outdoorsculptural works, Lorado Taft’s Fountain of Time on the famous Midway, the site of the 1893 World’s Columbian Exposition.
 The four page color feature in the Chicago Tribune Sunday Magazine caused a public outcry and resulted in funds to preserve the work.